 7. Take part in clinical trials

+Did you know you can make up to £4,000 taking part in clinical trials?
 Volunteering for clinical trials doesn’t have to involve taking risky drugs.
-Many clinical trials are perfectly safe – some are simply sleep studies or psychological tests.
+Many trials are perfectly safe – some are simply sleep studies or psychological tests.
 The exact nature of the trial (along with any possible risk of side effects) will be clearly explained so you can make an informed decision.

 If you’re in any doubt about any aspect of the trial, ask.
 If you’re still not convinced, don’t sign up for anything you’re not happy with – risking your health or your peace of mind for a bit of extra cash isn’t worth it.
 See GPGP.net, Trials4us and GlaxoSmithKlein to find trials in your area, and check out The British Medical Association for more information on clinical trials.

 For more information read our full article on making money taking part in clinical trials.